simonzg/docs/mining.md

 # Guide on mining Meter

-Meter mining is very similar to bitcoin mining, so it requires minimum changes.
+Meter uses SHA256 and miners could directly use bitcoin mining hardware to mine the meter(MTR) coin.
+The mining setup is very similar between the two as well except meter uses an account based system instead of UTXO.
+Existing mining pool has to make a small change to add the account based address into the configuration.

 A [mining pool](https://en.wikipedia.org/wiki/Mining_pool) is the pooling of resources by miners, who share their processing power over a network, to split the reward equally, according to the amount of work they contributed to the probability of finding a block.

 ?> To start mining you should either join to a mining pool or create one by yourself

 **Production parameters**

-Testnet mining Tuned for AntMiner S9, mainnet will target at efficiency frontier
+The following are the rough production paramenters for different minging hardware.
+On the Testnet we are tuned to have 1meter=10kwh on Antminer S9.
+In addition, the response parameters are still relatively slow.
+When we getting closer to the mainnet launch, the production parameters will be tuned to mining hardware that is at the efficiency frontier.
+The reward will also respond faster to the hashing rate changes.

 |                      | Power | Hash | Efficiency | Meter/Day | Margin Index |
 |----------------------|-------|------|------------|-----------|--------------|